DanielTakeshi/Paper_Notes/reinforcement_learning/End-to-End_Training_of_Deep_Visuomotor_Policies.md

   vector.
 If this were Atari games, for instance, that "30-40" figure would be "3-15" since it represents game actions.
 However, each of the 30-40 dimensions is continuous, I think.

+- The policy learned is Gaussian, which ...
+(TODO clarify here).